-A holiday like Thanksgiving calls for extra family time and you can have the kids join you in the kitchen to mix up a couple fun drinks.
+A holiday like Thanksgiving calls for extra family time and you can have the kids join you in the kitchen to mix up a couple of fun drinks.
 On the warm side, something like the hot not toddy is ideal, especially if they've been playing outside in the cold.
-It has everything we love about the warm hot toddy but without the booze.
+It has everything that makes the warm hot toddy a favorite but without the booze.

-For a really fun treat, make up a round of root beer floats.
+For a really fun surprise, make up a round of root beer floats.
 It is a special day, after all, and it's hard to resist this tempting treat.

-Of course, there are some dessert-worthy drinks that are strictly for the adults in the family.
-You'll find many great dessert and ice wines to choose from and spiced ales or "winter warmers" are perfect for the beer drinkers.
+Of course, there are some dessert-worthy drinks that are strictly for adults.
+Pick up a dessert or ice wine to share.
+A selection of spiced ales or "winter warmers" will please the family's beer drinkers.

-On the cocktail end, might we suggest the apple cider martini?
+On the cocktail end, how about the apple cider martini?
 It's a simple and refreshing vodka martini with a hint of ginger spice that you'll really love.

-Beyond the meal, Thanksgiving is also known as a day for football and you know what that means...beer, of course!
+Beyond the meal, Thanksgiving is also known as a day for football and that brings on a whole new set of drinks.

-We can go beyond the everyday beer for this special occasion and pick out something unusual.
-Browse through the selection of specialty beers at the store and look for any seasonal beers that peak your interest.
+For the holiday, go beyond the everyday beer and pick out something unusual.
+Browse through the selection of specialty beers at the store and look for any seasonal beers that pique your interest.

-Pumpkin and Oktoberfest beers are always a favorite and you can also look for any label with the words harvest or winter because these will have fantastic seasonal... flavors.
+Pumpkin and Oktoberfest beers are always a hit.
+You can also find fantastic seasonal flavors among beers that have harvest or winter on the label.
 The craft beer market is constantly expanding and if you need a good excuse to try something new, Thanksgiving is it.